 Options, when bought, are done so at debit to the buyer.

-Options are available in several strike prices representing the price of the underlying instrument.
+Options are available in several strike prices.
+They are expressing the price of the underlying instrument.

-The cost of an option is referred to as the option premium.
+The cost of an option is called the option premium.

-The price reflects a variety of factors including the current price of the underlying asset, the strike price of the option, the time remaining until expiration, and volatility.
+The price shows a mixture of parts including the current price of the underlying asset, the strike price of the option, the time waiting until expiration, and volatility.

-Options are good for a specified period of time, after which they expire and you lose your right to buy or sell the underlying instrument at the specified price.
+Options are good for a particularized period of time.
+After that, they expire and you lose the right to buy or sell the underlying asset at the defined price.

 Options are not available on every stock.

-There are approximately 2,200 stocks with tradable options.
+There are approx 2,200 stocks with options able to be traded.

-Each stock option represents 100 shares of a company’s stock.
+Each stock option is 100 shares of a company’s stock.

 WHAT ARE THE TYPES OF OPTIONS?

-The main difference is between call and put option.
+The main types are call and put option.

 Also, there is an important difference between European and American style options.
-These options, as well as others where the payoff is calculated similarly, are referred to as “vanilla options”.
+These options, where the payoff is calculated in a similar way, are known as “vanilla options”.

-Options, where the payoff is calculated differently, are categorized as “exotic options”.
-Exotic options can pose challenging problems in valuation and hedging.
+Options, where the payoff is calculated in a different way, are classified as “exotic options”.
+Exotic options can offer challenging puzzles in valuation and hedging.

 First: the difference between call and put: